LinCompbio/SCORCH2/README.md

     --output results/dude_results.csv
 ```

-**Note**: DUD-E and DEKOIS 2.0 evaluations do not support result aggregation (multi-pose consideration) since only one pose per compound is available.
+**Note**: DUD-E and part of DEKOIS 2.0 (Vina,Gold,Surflex and Ledock poses) evaluations do not support result aggregation (multi-pose consideration) since only one pose per compound is available.

 #### Compound Ranking
 ```bash